 Lastly and more importantly, a mobile survey you can collect data on the customer experience on an hourly, shift, and daily basis much like a kiosk, while using reporting tools to understand trends and issues.
 This can help you further break down the experience and pinpoint where you need improvements.

 Feedback sites like Google Review and Yelp hold a great deal of untapped insight provided directly from your customers.
-According to Statista, 71% of 18- to 49-year-olds occasionally provide reviews of a purchase and 49% of ages 50 and older do the same.
+According to a survey by the Pew Research Center 71% of 18-49 year olds occasionally provide reviews of a purchase and 49% of ages 50 and older do the same.
 For businesses looking to get first-hand insight without directly asking a customer, review sites are a great place to get an unbiased view.

 With a review site, however, there is the downside of retrieving more negative comments than positive.
 When it comes to leaving reviews, a lot of people gravitate towards these types of sites to vent or warn others of their bad experience.
 In fact, according to American Express, “customers who have negative experiences are highly likely to share that experience by leaving a bad review.
 On the other hand a customer who has a positive experience, is unlikely to leave a good review, with about one in 10 happy customers leaving a good review.”
 Although insightful into where you can improve, it’s important to be mindful of the fact that negative commentary will be more popular.